Wellington Arch: Sculpture of the triumphal arch

 Jones's statue is based on a smaller original which caught the eye of Edward VII at a Royal Academy exhibition.
 The sculpture depicts Nike, the winged goddess of victory, descending on the chariot of war, holding the classical symbol of victory and honour, a laurel wreath.
 The face of the charioteer leading the quadriga is that of a small boy (actually the son of Lord Michelham, who funded the sculpture).
 The angel of peace was modelled on Beatrice Stewart.
 The statue is the largest bronze sculpture in Europe.
-The boundary of Buckingham Palace's garden was moved south, and a new road named Duke of Wellington Place was created; this separated the space containing the Arch from the rest of the Green Park.
+The boundary of Buckingham Palace Garden was moved south, and a new road named Duke of Wellington Place was created; this separated the space containing the Arch from the rest of the Green Park.

 Public access

 The arch is hollow inside and until 1992 housed the smallest police station in London.
 Transferred to the ownership of English Heritage in 1999, it is open to the paying public: three floors of exhibits detailing the history of the arch, Exhibition space, and high terraces on both sides of the arch with views of the surrounding area.
 One half of the arch functions as a ventilation shaft for the Hyde Park Corner road underpass, constructed in 1961–1962.